SGCNeRF: Few-Shot Neural Rendering via Sparse Geometric Consistency Guidance: Preliminaries and Motivation

 \boldp{Frequency Regularization} FreeNeRF \cite{yang2023freenerf} provides an alternative solution to the few-shot neural rendering problem by employing a concise line of code to gradually increase the frequency of the encoding.
 Specifically, the formulaic descriptions of this technique can be depicted as

 with

-where $t$ and $T$ respectively refer to the current iteration step and the total iteration step; $\gamma$ and $\gamma^\prime$ separately denotes the initial positional encoding and masked positional encoding; $\mathbf{M}$ is the frequency mask.
+where $t$ and $T$ respectively refer to the current iteration step and the total iteration step; $\gamma$ and $\gamma^\prime$ separately denotes the initial positional encoding and masked positional encoding; $i$ represents the index along the $L$-dimensional axis. $\mathbf{M}$ is the frequency mask.
 The frequency of positional encoding is gradually increased in a linear fashion during the training process.

 \boldp{Motivation} During the initial stages of the training process, it is crucial to acknowledge that the rendered novel view may exhibit over-smoothing, as shown in the small red box in the left portion of Fig. \ref{fig:truncation}.
 This phenomenon can be attributed to the low frequency of positional encoding, a result of employing frequency regularization (refer to Eq. \ref{eq:ec}).
 The significant reduction in frequency bandwidth, exemplified by the notable diminution in the large red box, further emphasizes the issue of high-frequency truncation.
 As training progresses, the frequency of positional encoding gradually increases.
 However, it is noteworthy that the lost details from the initial stages are not fully recovered, as depicted in the right portion of Fig. \ref{fig:truncation}.
 This observation serves as motivation for mitigating high-frequency truncation, particularly in detailed areas, during the initial training phase.
 Once the over-smoothed structures are coarsely recovered in the early stages, further refinement of these structures can be achieved in subsequent training iterations (see Fig. \ref{fig:truncation}).